iximiuz/awesome-container-tinkering/ORGANIZATIONS.md

 ## rootless-containers

-<a href="https://github.com/rootless-containers">rootless-containers</a> "Bringing rootless containers to the masses."
+<a href="https://github.com/rootless-containers">rootless-containers</a> - "Bringing rootless containers to the masses."

+## CNI

+<a href="https://github.com/containernetworking">CNI</a> is home for the CNI specification and various networking plugins.